ShhawnLian/BayesInteGration/README.md

 # BayesInteGration
-An illustrative example for our paper "*Bayesian integrative detection of structural variations with FDR control*"
+An illustrative example for our manuscript "*Bayesian integrative detection of structural variations with FDR control*"

 ## Usage

 #### Step 1: Obtain the SV calls from individual tools
-  We require the variant call format (VCF) files from different detection tools and merged them into `Data/merged.csv` files.
+  We require the variant call format (VCF) files from different detection tools and merged them into `Data/merged.csv`.
+Here, we provide the code in `` that extract the information from the five population SV callers.

   | Tool | Available Quality Scores | Record in VCF files |
   |----------|----------|----------|